brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 any of the excellent work done by the Cadetwriter team, I'm going to focus my analysis/documentation on the original 1620 hardware as much as possible.

+As an aside
+the tooling used by IBM to manufacture those tactile-feedback keyboards was sold to
+[UNICOMP and you can buy modern USB-enabled versions](https://www.pckeyboard.com/page/SFNT) of those nice (loud) keyboards.

 # The Original Model B

 The 1620 documentation just calls it "The Typewriter" - not very exciting.
 It doesn't seem to have a machine number like the sexier tape reader (1621), the tape punch (1624), or the card reader/punch (1622).
+The engineers probably felt slighted.
 This is perhaps related to the fact that The Typewriter was actually borrowed from the mainstream IBM product line and integrated into the 1620 console.
 "The Typewriter" is actually an IBM Model B electric typewriter with an extensive set of modifications.
 The official name given in [this more recent IBM document of 1966](https://bitsavers.org/pdf/ibm/typewriter/model_b/540-0113-2_IBM_Input-Output_Writer_Model_B_Jan1966.pdf) is the **IBM Input-Output Writer, Model B**.
-That sounds slightly more exciting, but not much.
+That sounds slightly more exciting.
+OK, not really.

 ![Model B](/assets/images/model-b-1.jpg)